A metrics endpoint is available in the API:

 Content-type: text/plain and

 application/json as well.
-This endpoint contains useful information, such as counts of how many active user sessions there are, or how many jobs are actively running on each Tower node.
-Prometheus can be configured to scrape these metrics from Tower by hitting the Tower metrics endpoint and storing this data in a time-series database.
+This endpoint contains useful information, such as counts of how many active user sessions there are, or how many jobs are actively running on each controller node.
+Prometheus can be configured to scrape these metrics from the controller by hitting the controller metrics endpoint and storing this data in a time-series database.
 Clients can later use Prometheus in conjunction with other software like Grafana or Metricsbeat to visualize that data and set up alerts.

 To set up and use Prometheus, you will need to install Prometheus on a virtual machine or container.
 Refer to the Prometheus documentation for further detail.